 - Ensure Your Content Is Up to Date.
 Update your product detail page with updated images, product descriptions, and product titles in time for Prime Day.

-Once Prime Day begins, set daily budgets for your Prime Day campaigns to at least 200% higher than the daily campaign spend you typically see.
+Once Prime Day begins, set daily budgets for your Prime Day campaigns to at least 200% higher than the daily campaign spends you typically see.
 You can re-adjust the daily budget at any time after Prime Day.
 If your campaign is out of daily budget, increase your budget to help reach shoppers all day.
 Throughout Prime Day, monitor your sales and impressions by keyword.
 If impressions are low, increase the bid to maximize your reach, and if a keyword is performing well, consider increasing the bid to help you maintain or win additional impressions on that keyword.

 Don’t Ignore the Importance of Good Content